What are your client’s options when porting and moving?

 - The balance of your client's new mortgage will play a part whether this is possible.
 If they borrow less, ERCs will apply to the amount they redeem if they're within their promotional period.

-- If your client has changed their name since the original mortgage was taken out, they will need to call us to amend this prior to starting the porting process on 0345 602 7056 (option 3).
+- If your client has changed their name since the original mortgage was taken out, they will need to speak to us to amend this prior to starting the porting process.
+They can call our Existing Customer Team on 0345 602 7056* (option 3).

-- Lines are open 9am – 5pm Monday – Friday.
+*Lines are open 9am – 5pm Monday – Friday (excludign Bank Holidays).
 Calls cost no more than calls to geographic numbers (01 or 02).
 Calls from landlines and mobiles are included in free call packages.

 - To port your client’s mortgage you'll need to be registered and able to submit business with Bank of Ireland for Intermediaries, so we can verify you.
-If you’re not sure if you’re registered or whether you can submit business with us, please call your TBDM and they'll let you know.
-If not, they'll explain how to register.
+If you’re not sure if you’re registered or whether you can submit business with us, please get in touch with us and we'll be able to let you know.

 - ERCs will be waived if an ERC Waiver form has been completed by your client's Solicitor prior to redemption.